CallumJHays/spatialmath-rospy/README.md

 Currently this lib just contains conversion functionality.

+Expected to work in any ROS version.
-Tested on ROS1 Kinetic, Lunar, Melodic and Noetic, as well as ROS2 Foxy, Galactic and Humble.
+Tested on ROS1 Melodic and Noetic, as well as ROS2 Foxy, Galactic and Humble.

 # QuickStart